Bug #1723

 I was under impression that lighttpd is targeted to e-commerce sites too where Adwords are de-facto way of doing business.
 Sorry, I was wrong.

-Updated by icy over 12 years ago
+Updated by icy almost 13 years ago

 Sergey, usego: have you tried contacting Google so they fix the cookies in Adwords?
 Because this is where the bug really is.